deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 “I did not instruct Yan to be *clean* for idle torture, Singer.
 In the EV-MASS, dirt can *kill him.* Do you think he would breathe long in space if his helmet *was not clean enough* to seal?
 Do you think he would fight well, if his dirty undersuit was tearing great gouges into him because a *sand grain* snuck in to lie against his skin?
 Do you think we do this out of simple cruelty?”

-Yen did not know how much she understood, but she understood *enough.* “...No.”
+Yan did not know how much she understood, but she understood *enough.* “...No.”

 “No.” He folded his massive arms across his chest to drive home how important this was.
 “He must be ready to face the deadliest and strongest of sky-magic, where the smallest mistake could get him and everyone else on the team *instantly* killed.
 We must trust him to reliably perform dangerous, complex work every time, without question.
 Lives are at stake!
 And before we can trust him to do *that* we must know he can do the *simple, basic things* without supervision!
 Nobody can wipe his ass for him.
 Or wash his undersuit.
 He cannot be babied along like a helpless little boy, because we *cannot* trust a man who can’t care for himself!
 He must be *ready,* and we need to *know* he’s worth it before we spend more money than all the tribes of your People are worth, *just* to fit him in armor!”